 SIICs and corporate income tax

-- If a given SIIC sells real estate assets to a related company that is also subject to the SIIC regime, capital gains are not exempt subject to the condition of distribution, but the transaction may nevertheless benefit from a regime of neutrality under certain conditions.
+If a given SIIC sells real estate assets to a related company that is also subject to the SIIC regime, capital gains are not exempt subject to the condition of distribution, but the transaction may nevertheless benefit from a regime of neutrality under certain conditions.

 As for OPCIs, the taxation of distributed income follows the ordinary legal framework for the taxation of dividends.

-For legal entities subject to CIT, a reduced tax rate of 19 per cent is applicable to capital gains on the sale of securities in listed companies predominantly holding real estate assets, if for the seller these securities were equity interests held for at least two years.
+For legal entities subject to CIT, a reduced tax rate of 19 per cent is applicable to capital gains on the sale of securities in real estate-rich listed companies if the seller had held these securities as equity interests for at least two years.
 Otherwise, the capital gains are included in the taxable profits subject to CIT at the standard rate.

 v Forfeiture of REIT status